robaleman/finance-twitter-streaming/README.md

 $ign
 ```

 This data can be collected and filtered to create a mention count that can be used to see which currencies may be trending on social media.
-Alternatively, you can access the text and potentially run sentiment analysis.
+You can also run analysis on the text of each tweet.